Frozenlock/reagent-table/README.md

 		   [:span "Row 3"]
 		   [:span "Row 4"]]}
 ```

+`:rows` is similar, but should be a collection of rows, instead of a single row like `:headers`.

 When using reagent components as cells, you can add the `:data`
 metadata to each of them.
 This is the value that will be used when